mduckham/SMURF/Queries/README.md

 }
 ```

-11) What are the areas prone to flooding for the Vicmap parcel with PFI = 45537811?
+22) What are the areas prone to flooding for the Vicmap parcel that has permanent feature identifier (PFI) with number 45537811?

 ```
 select ?pfi ?createdate ?geometry_coord ?ufi ?ftype ?auxname ?auxcontent